 You can contact us via the following means:

-We collect this data under the legal basis ‘Consent’ as set out in GDPR under article 6(1)a:
+We collect this data under the legal basis ‘Legitimate Interest’ as set out in GDPR under article 6(1)f:

 We collect the following data for the following purposes:

-For research and evaluation purposes, AccessHE or AccessHE Online creator institutions may also share this information with reputable and reliable third parties.
-This includes combined statistics about visitors to our website and website traffic patterns, answers to questions, content entered and related website information.
+For research, monitoring and tracking purposes, AccessHE, London Uni Connect or HEI members of AccessHE who have created courses may also share this information with reputable and reliable third parties.
 The information used for these purposes is aggregated (i.e. combined with other user data) and anonymised, and will not be provided in a way which identifies you.
 These institutions may include:

 We take steps to make sure we hold your personal information securely and share it with people or organisations who need to access it.
-For the duration of this project, information will be stored on both The AccessHE Online website (to enable use of the platform) and on password protected Excel spreadsheet which are shared with our course creator institutions.
-These spreadsheets will be kept on a secure serve and will only be accessible by AccessHE staff.
+For the duration of the Uni Connect project, information will be stored in password-protected folders on AccessHE secure servers and on the AccessHE Online website if use of the platform is required.
+Information will only be accessed by AccessHE staff.

 The AccessHE Online website itself has several layers of protection:

 In order to provide our service, we need to transfer information to other organisations.
-We make sure these organisations commit to keeping your personal information secure.
+For example, we on occasion use Survey Monkey to collect and process personal data and this entails transfer of the data to the United States, where Survey Monkey’s data storage facilities are located.
+We make sure these third-party organisations commit to keeping your personal information secure and check their data policies to ensure they are in line with GDPR.

-We keep data for extended periods of time to enable the functioning of the AccessHE Online website and to evaluate the success of AccessHE Online as an outreach activity.
-We will retain records securely for the duration detailed below, and will review our retention periods annually in line with Information Commissioner’s Office guidance and other best practice in the sector.
+We keep data for extended periods of time to monitor the effectiveness of AccessHE’s Uni Connect activity.
+We will retain records securely for the duration detailed below and will review our retention periods annually in line with Information Commissioner’s Office guidance and other best practice in the sector.

 You have the right, under the GDPR, to request a copy of your personal information we hold, to have it corrected, deleted, or to ask us to stop using it.